Vasily Anikitovich Repnin: Life

-He was the son of prince Anikita Ivanovitch Repnin (1668-1726) and father of Nikolai Vasilyeich Repnin (1734-1801).
+He was the son of prince Anikita Ivanovitch Repnin (1668-1726) and the father of Nikolai Vasilyeich Repnin (1734–1801).

 His military posts included commander in chief of the Russian Army during the War of the Austrian Succession (1740-1748) and governor-general of Saint Petersburg (1744).
 He also led the Rhine Campaign of 1748 and took part in negotiations for the Treaty of Aix-la-Chapelle.
 He died at Riga and was buried at St. Mary Magdalene's Church alongside his father.